 Girls and women with physical and/or learning disabilities should be given support to manage their own periods.
 This may involve simply teaching but extra support may be needed such as assistance with changing pads or reminders that the pad needs to be changed.
-The decision of choice of support must engage the girl and her parents or carers, who should be given the opportunity to discuss options, including advantages and disadvantages of each method (Garden, 2008).
+The decision of choice of support must engage the girl and her parents or carers, who should be given the opportunity to discuss options, including advantages and disadvantages of each method (Tracy et al., 2016).